PianaJava/python_projects/README.md

 #16 Revritten the file

 #17 Moved the json file in a separate file and added the actual time and date when asked

+#18 Adjusted file with modern selenium functionalities

+#19 Small changes on this, added a while loop and removed unused parameter